lifeofladi/js-reference/readme.md

 console.log(arrSquared); // Output: [ 1, 4, 16, 100 ]
 ```

-`.reduce()` - Iterates through elements in an array and returns a single value.
+`reduce()` - Iterates through elements in an array and returns a single value.
 Can be used to add all digits in an array.
 Can also be used to fish out elements in an array, integer or string.
 Use case:
+>**NB**: Calling `reduce()` on an empty array without an `initialValue` will throw a `TypeError`
 ###### Case 1
 add all digits in an array.